dannycab/phy472msu_s2021/assignments/homework7.md

 ## 3. Time evolution - particle on a ring

-Recall that to use our simple energy expansion, we need to be working with eigenstates of Hamilitonian.
+Recall that to use our simple energy expansion, we need to be working with eigenstates of Hamiltonian.
 Then we can use the $e^{-iEt/\hbar}$ expansion.
 Consider a superposition state for a particle constrained to a ring.
 We again write it using eigenstates of the $L_z$ operator:

 $$\ket{\psi} = \sqrt{\dfrac{1}{5}}\ket{2} - i\sqrt{\dfrac{4}{5}}\ket{-1}$$